-EdgeX Foundry is a collection of more than a dozen microservices that can be deployed to provide a minimal edge platform capability.
-EdgeX Foundry consists of a collection of microservices and SDK tools.
-The microservices and SDKs are mostly written in Go or C with some legacy servcies written in Java (EdgeX was originally written in Java).
-These documentation pages provide a developer with the information and instructions to get and run EdgeX Foundry in development mode - that is running natively outside of containers and with the intent of adding to or changing the existing code base.
+EdgeX is a collection of more than a dozen micro services that are deployed to provide a minimal edge platform capability.
+EdgeX consists of a collection of reference implementation services and SDK tools.
+The micro services and SDKs are written in Go or C. These documentation pages provide a developer with the information and instructions to get and run EdgeX Foundry in development mode - that is running natively outside of containers and with the intent of adding to or changing the existing code base.

-Developers will need to install the following software in order to get, run and develop EdgeX Foundry microservices:
+Developers need to install the following software to get, run and develop EdgeX Foundry micro services:

-git - a free and open source version control (SVC) system used to download (and upload) the EdgeX Foundry source code from the project’s GitHub repository.
+Use this free and open source version control (SVC) system to download (and upload) the EdgeX Foundry source code from the project's GitHub repositories.
 See https://git-scm.com/downloads for download and install instructions.
 Alternative tools (Easy Git for example) could be used, but this document assumes use of git and leaves how to use alternative SVC tools to the reader.

-MongoDB - by default, EdgeX Foundry uses Redis (version 5 starting with the Geneva release) as the persistence mechanism for sensor data as well as metadata about the devices/sensors that are connected.
-See https://www.mongodb.com/download-center?jmp=nav#community for download and installation instructions.
-As an alternative to installing MongoDB directly, you can use a MongoDB on another server or in the cloud.
-This document will explain how to setup MongoDB for use with your development environment.
+By default, EdgeX Foundry uses Redis (version 5 starting with the Geneva release) as the persistence mechanism for sensor data as well as metadata about the devices/sensors that are connected.
+See https://redis.io/ for download and installation instructions.

 As an alternative, EdgeX Foundry allows use of MongoDB (version 4.2 as of Geneva) as the alternative persistence mechanism in place of Redis for sensor data as well as metadata about the connected devices/sensors.
 See https://www.mongodb.com/download-center?jmp=nav#community for download and installation instructions.